Alliance Data Systems Stock Is Estimated To Be Fairly Valued

 Link: These companies may deliever higher future returns at reduced risk.

-It poses less risk to invest in profitable companies, especially those that have demonstrated consistent profitability over the long term.
-A company with high profit margins is also typically a safer investment than one with low profit margins.
-Alliance Data Systems has been profitable 10 over the past 10 years.
-Over the past twelve months, the company had a revenue of $4.5 billion and earnings of $4.48 a share.
-Its operating margin is 11.13%, which ranks in the middle range of the companies in Credit Services industry.
-Overall, GuruFocus ranks the profitability of Alliance Data Systems at 6 out of 10, which indicates fair profitability.
+Investing in profitable companies carries less risk, especially in companies that have demonstrated consistent profitability over the long term.
+Typically, a company with high profit margins offers better performance potential than a company with low profit margins.
+Alliance Data Systems has been profitable 10 years over the past 10 years.
+During the past 12 months, the company had revenues of $4.5 billion and earnings of $4.48 a share.
+Its operating margin of 11.13% in the middle range of the companies in Credit Services industry.
+Overall, GuruFocus ranks Alliance Data Systems's profitability as fair.
 This is the revenue and net income of Alliance Data Systems over the past years:

 Growth is probably the most important factor in the valuation of a company.
-GuruFocus research has found that growth is closely correlated with the long term performance of a company's stock.
-The faster a company is growing, the more likely it is to be creating value for shareholders, especially if the growth is profitable.
-The 3-year average annual revenue growth rate of Alliance Data Systems is -1.2%, which ranks in the middle range of the companies in Credit Services industry.
+GuruFocus research has found that growth is closely correlated with the long term stock performance of a company.
+A faster growing company creates more value for shareholders, especially if the growth is profitable.
+The 3-year average annual revenue growth of Alliance Data Systems is -1.2%, which ranks in the middle range of the companies in Credit Services industry.
 The 3-year average EBITDA growth rate is -22.7%, which ranks worse than 79% of the companies in Credit Services industry.